rmanaem/esports-prediction/README.md

 When verifying the misclassified samples, we can identify the bias the model had in response to the first team holding the inhibitor.
 This can lead to a loss of precision by the model, which can be observed by the smaller precision scores posted by all models.
 While first objectives are good indicators to a team’s capacity to win, it may be important to weight them such that it does not affect precision scores negatively, as shown above.

+### Improvements

+Our models limited themselves to analyzing a single frame.
+It is possible, however, to feed the model with a time series, and have it predict the full outcome of the game on a minute-to-minute basis.
+It may be required to pre-process a uniform data set with an equal amount of frames for each sample.
+Feeding the data to a Neural Network can seek at finding patterns related to the flow of an ongoing game.

+To conclude, other data sources prove helpful to learn additional features.
+Leaguepedia API, an open-source wiki, keeps a record of every LoL player statistics in a season, which can be factored in to approximate the strength of each player participating in a match.
+The champion’s strength can also be a relevant indicator to configure using the Lolesports API, another Riot hosted data source saving the order of items purchased by the user.

+---

 ## Deliverable Contents

 The deliverable collection contains the following documents: